8none1/hilighting_homeassistant/README.md

 ## What the....

 It looks like this set of lights offers a serial port over Bluetooth LE and then you send commands to it that way.
+Had a chat on the Home Assistant Discord and the feeling is that if it's GATT then it should just work, so I'm going to try and implement a simple on/off integration before digging in to all the complex stuff.
+... and ...  it does indeed just work.

 ## Power on & off